iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 - I like to slow down a little and do interesting/"hack day" projects in December.
 - I *really* wanted a reason to justify getting a [Framework laptop](https://frame.work/).

-Not long later, my Framework laptop arrived and we were off to the races — a two-week timebox to explore this as we wind down for the Christmas break?
+Not long later, my Framework laptop arrived and I was off to the races — a two-week timebox to explore this as I wind down for the Christmas break?
 Heck yeah.

 <img width="750" src="/pictures/swift-on-windows/laptop.jpg" /> \\
 *I, er, went a little overboard on the unboxing photos.*